 The second 35-day period was dedicated to the encasing of the deceased in bandages and aromatic substances.
 The embalming of the face described in the Papyrus Louvre-Carlsberg belonged to this period.

-The entire 70-day embalming process was divided into intervals of 4 days, with the mummy being finished on day 68 and then placed in the coffin, after which the final days were spent on ritual activities allowing the deceased to live on in the afterlife.
+The entire 70-day mummification process was divided into intervals of 4 days, with the mummy being finished on day 68 and then placed in the coffin, after which the final days were spent on ritual activities allowing the deceased to live on in the afterlife.

 Provided by: University of Copenhagen — Faculty of Humanities [Note: Materials may be edited for content and length.]